@Lloyd / Writing /

 Go above and beyond in your product building, craftsmanship, documentation, and training.
 Bonus points: these are energizing activities to excel at.
 Your team will enjoy it!
 Be proactive instead of reactive.

-Most companies keep paying the tax because fixing things is hard and unsexy.
+Companies keep paying the tax because fixing things is hard and unsexy.
 They hire more support staff, more customer success managers, more implementation consultants.
 They build elaborate escalation processes and customer health scores.
-It’s nonsensical.

 Bottom line